cygx/p6-tinycc-obsolete/README.md

     };

-As the author is notoriously bad at writing documentation, for now you have to look at [the test][TESTS] or even [the module source][MODSOURCE] to see what is or is not implemented.
+As the author is notoriously bad at writing documentation, for now you have to look at [the tests][TESTS] or even [the module source][MODSOURCE] to see what is or is not implemented.

 ### Known Issues

-Rakudo's `NativeCall` interacts badly with precompilation, so the modules bytecode size and startup time leave something to be desired.
+Rakudo's `NativeCall` interacts badly with precompilation, so the module's bytecode size and startup time leave something to be desired.

-Passing a block to the `use` statement is nice in principle. but problematic in practice: Any named argument occurring within gets silently adjusted to a positional one.
-You can work around this by either promoting the block to a `sub (@_) { ... }` or by always adding list interpolation to any named argument, ie use `|:arg` instead of plain `:arg`.
+Passing a block to the `use` statement is nice in principle, but problematic in practice: Any named argument occurring within gets silently adjusted to a positional one.
+You can work around this by either promoting the block to a `sub (@_) { ... }` or by adding list interpolation to any named argument, ie use `|:arg` instead of plain `:arg`.

 ### Bugs and Development

-Development happens at [GitHub][SOURCE].
+Development happens [at GitHub][SOURCE].
 If you found a bug or have a feature request, use the [issue tracker][ISSUES] over there.